viggoStrom/Train-Interior-Designer/README.md

 You are the owner of your very own train.
 You design every car and you decide which locomotives you use.
 You play one run at a time until you run out of money.
 You are therefore motivated to earn money to buy better stuff and improve your designs.

 ## Main Gimmick
 Boarding and disembarking is run as a simulation.
-Not much more than that..
+Not much more than that.
 The rest of the gameplay loop is there to motivate you to optimize your train for this simulation.

 ## Gameplay Loop of a Run
 1. Start a day with a basic train (basic loco + basic car probably).